johnmjkim/techlauncher-water-landingpage/Project Details/Technical and other constraints.md

 </br>

-- HPC clusters will be needed for generating the dataset.
+- High Performance Computing (HPC) clusters will be needed for generating the dataset.

 </br>

-- Authorization of remote access to HPC will be needed for the project.
+- Authorization of remote access to HPC clusters will be needed for the project.

 </br>